MichaelCurrin/python-twitter-guide/development.md

 ### Usage

-1. Run this command in the project root to serve the [docs](/docs) directory.
+1. Serve the [docs](/docs) directory.
+This can be run from the configured VS Code task too.
     ```sh
     $ npm start
     ```